kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 继续住：       Probably no,  for work. and the big city has more oppotunities.
 describe:     surrounded by mountains + a river flows through the valley. is right by the river.
 famous:       Tea, temporature is suitable for the grouth of tea trees.
-history:      Yes, I studied the history of my hometown at scheool.
+history:      Yes, I studied the history of my hometown at school.

 ## Home & Acommodation(公司)
 house or flat?:      share a house with others, In beijing, too expensive to rent a whole house.